rthalley/dnspython/doc/async-query.rst

 you should use the higher level ``dns.asyncresolver`` module; see :ref:`async_resolver`.

-There is currently no support for zone transfers or DNS-over-HTTPS using asynchronous I/O but we hope to offer this in the future.
+There is currently no support for DNS-over-HTTPS using asynchronous I/O but we hope to offer this in the future.

 UDP
 ---